Bo Bolinger

 Virgilee Clinton "Bo" Bolinger (December 26, 1932 – August 5, 2011) was an American football guard who played one season with the Edmonton Eskimos of the Canadian Football League (CFL).
 He was drafted by the Chicago Cardinals of the National Football League (NFL) in the thirteenth round of the 1956 NFL draft.
 Bolinger played college football at the University of Oklahoma and attended Central High School in Muskogee, Oklahoma.
 He was a consensus All-American in 1955.

 Bolinger also served as a football coach and scout for various organizations.

 Early life

 Bolinger played football at Central High School in Muskogee, Oklahoma.
 He was a member of the "B Boys" that included Kurt and Robert Burris and Max Boydston.
 They had all played high school football together and went on to play for the Oklahoma Sooners.

 College career

 Bolinger was a Consensus All-American and ninth in Heisman Trophy voting in 1955.
 He was member of the 1955 Oklahoma Sooners national championship team.

 Professional career

-Bolinger was drafted by the Chicago Cardinals of the NFL with the 149th pick in the 1956 NFL draft.
+Bolinger was drafted in the 13th round by the Chicago Cardinals of the NFL with the 149th pick in the 1956 NFL draft.
 He spent the 1956 season with the Edmonton Eskimos of the CFL.